High Heat (film): Production

 In October 2021, it was announced that filming wrapped.

 Release

 In March 2022, it was announced that the world rights to the film were acquired by Saban Films.
 The film was released in theaters and on Demand and on Digital on December 16, 2022.

 Reception

 The film has a 64% rating on Rotten Tomatoes based on 11 reviews.

-Nadir Samara of Screen Rant awarded the film two stars out of five and wrote, "The cast is full of familiar faces, but even they can't save High Heat.
-Though well-constructed, there isn't anything special about the film."

 Josh Bell of Comic Book Resources praised Johnson's performance, calling it "a pleasant surprise amid the steady stream of forgettable action B-movies."

 Joe Leydon of Variety gave the film a positive review, calling it "a hoot."

 Julian Roman of MovieWeb also gave the film a positive review and wrote, "High Heat serves up wacky action-comedy like a fast food platter ...
 Hilarious supporting characters add entertainment value when the lean premise struggles.
 Decent gunplay coupled with slick fight scenes also bolster meager the narrative."